Peter George (politician): Journalistic career

 Peter George worked for both public and commercial news organizations, beginning his career as a reporter for The Sydney Morning Herald.
 He is primarily known for his work at the Australian Broadcasting Corporation as a Foreign Correspondent, and he also worked for the commercial network show Page One, which featured current affairs and pop culture, and was involved with the ABC investigative program Four Corners.
+George's time in commercial television at Page One ended abruptly due to a clash with management.
+After submitting a report on the Intifada, he refused to make management-demanded changes, believing they would utterly alter its balance.
+He attributed the pressure to managerial concern about offending owners, the Lowy family.

 George reported from a range of critical international flashpoints, including the Iran-Iraq War, the Falklands War, and the Soviet troop pullout from Afghanistan.
 He engaged with political figures like Yasser Arafat, Khalil al-Wazir, Intissar al-Wazir, Margaret Thatcher and Shimon Peres.

 George wrote about his experience as a Foreign Correspondent in his book Behind the Lines: The Personal Story of an ABC Foreign Correspondent.
-He rigidly adhered to a conservative professional code, stating that a correspondent's role was merely to be a "grey-faced presence" who reports in "quiet, authoritative tones".

-Controversy and Conflict

 His work for the Four Corners documentary "The Palestinians" which focused on the conflict from the Palestinian perspective, was criticised in Australia.
 George acknowledged that critics complained the report was propaganda for the PLO and anti-Semitic.
 The report was based on a contentious opinion poll and included an interview with Khalil al-Wazir, who, when asked to condemn attacks on Israeli civilians, offered a careful but widely criticised refusal to do so.
 George's opinion of al-Wazir was multifaceted: he considered him a "quiet, hospitable man" whom he grew to "personally like and admire," yet he simultaneously recognised him as the "hard man of the Palestinian revolution" whose commands inevitably led to bloodshed.

-George drew significant public ire for his commentary during the Falklands War, suggesting the conflict was one that "need never had started in the first place".